Disclosure: We review VPNs independently, however we may earn commissions if you buy a VPN via links on our site.

 • Online resources

-SuperVPN has an unmonitored support email it doesn't answer and nothing else.
-This is near to the worst customer support we've seen.
+SuperVPN has an unmonitored support email it doesn’t answer and poorly-written FAQs covering basic topics.
+Overall, this is one of the worst VPN customer support experiences we’ve reviewed.

 Customer SupportAvailable in SuperVPN Free VPN Client